houston88/houstyMEAN/README.md

 To start in production/minified mode: `grunt serve:dist`

+For prod when using start.sh, run the above command first and then cancel out of... something up with build...

 ### To run as a daemon using node package forever

 Install forever: `npm install forever`